Statutory interpretation: Substantive canons

-National statute must be construed in favor of Native Americans.
+A national statute must be construed in favor of Native Americans.
 See Chickasaw Nation v.
 United States: "statutes are to be construed liberally in favor of Indians with ambiguous provisions interpreted to their benefit."
 This canon can be likened to the doctrine of contra proferentem in contract law.

-Deference
+Deferential canons

-Deference canons instruct the court to defer to the interpretation of another institution, such as an administrative agency or Congress.
+Deferential canons instruct the court to defer to the interpretation of another institution, such as an administrative agency or Congress.
 These canons reflect an understanding that the judiciary is not the only branch of government entrusted with constitutional responsibility.